openmrs/openmrs-contrib-addonindex/PUBLISHING-AN-ADD-ON.md

 * `name`: The name of your add-on (e.g. "Reporting Module")
 * `description`: More words about your module, e.g. what it does and why someone should choose it
   * you don't need to specify this if you're using Bintray, because we will read it from there
+* `maintainers`: One or more people or entities who maintain this add-on, with optional links

+You will see examples of the format in the file itself.

 ### OpenMRS Maven Repository